iamrishi007/myntra/README.md

 # Myntra E-commerce Website Clone

 This is a clone of the Myntra E-commerce website built using the **MERN stack** (MongoDB, Express, React, Node.js).
-The project features user authentication, password hashing, private routes, product sorting by price, and the ability to add products to a shopping cart.
+The project features user authentication, password hashing, private routes, product sorting by price, and the ability to add products to a shopping cart !

 ## Features